 Having said this, the city has almost always had at least one mainstream bar with a substantially gay following, and virtually all of its downtown hangouts enthusiastically welcome both gays and lesbian in with the rest of the mix.

-In the historic and atmospheric Hotel St. Francis, the hip yet easygoing Secreto Bar (210 Don Gaspar Ave.) serves some of the finest and most interesting craft cocktails in town - the smoked-sage margarita is a favorite.
+In the historic and atmospheric Hotel St. Francis, the hip yet easygoing Secreto Lounge (210 Don Gaspar Ave.) serves some of the finest and most interesting craft cocktails in town - the smoked-sage margarita is a favorite.
 On warm evenings, grab a seat on the open-air covered loggia and watch the crowds stroll by.
 A block from the Plaza in a cloistered and quiet courtyard, Taberna La Boca (72 W. Marcy St.) is a fantastic spot for authentic Spanish tapas, an excellent selection of Spanish wines and sherries, and some great afternoon and late-evening happy hour deals.